c4tk/c4tk/src/content/events/bayarea/2015/mentors/chris_chan.md

 ---
-name: Chris Chan
+name: Christopher Chiu
-description:  Hacker, Yahoo
+description:  Senior developer, OpenGov
-picture: ChrisChan.jpg
+picture: chris_chiu.jpg
-categories: coding design ideation strategy
+categories: coding design ideation
 ---

 <p>
-Chris is a leader in product innovation at Yahoo.
-He dominates Hackathons at Yahoo and has won the most number of Hackathons in the company’s history.
-He has a particular passion for mentoring new hackers at Hackathons.
-In his day job, he works as an engineering lead at Yahoo Search, where he is currently bringing his inventions to market.
-Chris also sits on the Yahoo For Good Council where he works on hacks focused on bringing positive social impact.
-He has 15+ years of experience in programming, and holds a Master’s Degree in computer science from the University of Victoria in Canada.
+Chris was part of a winning team in the first ever Code for the Kingdom.
+That event opened opportunities for other contributions in kingdom related projects.
+He was the technical lead for the companion app to Francis Chan's "You and Me Forever" book.
+For his day job, Chris works as a developer at OpenGov, helping governments be more accountable and make better financial decisions.
 </p>